MathHenrique065/CIFAR-10_Transfer_Learning_basic_model/README.md

-# Pre trained ViT basic model for detecting Alzheimer's and Parkinson
+# Pre trained ViT basic model for detecting brain diseases

 This is a basic image classification solution using CNNs and a Pre-trained ViT to help diagnose Alzheimer's and Parkinson's Disease.